 The University is committed to being as flexible as possible in supporting students who become pregnant, decide to terminate a pregnancy or have a very young child.
-You are not under any obligation to inform the University of these circumstances, but doing so will enable us to put in place arrangements that will assist you in undertaking your programme of study.
+You can seek advice, guidance and support via your Director of Studies, Personal Tutor and the University's Student Services.
+This will enable us to put in place arrangements that will assist you in undertaking your programme of study.